JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 - with less invalidation, more `precompile` statements deliver value

 As an example of the latter two, on Julia 1.5 the most expensive call to infer (which you can measure with SnoopCompile's `@snoopi` macro) is `recipe_pipeline!(::Plots.Plot{Plots.GRBackend}, ::Dict{Symbol,Any}, ::Tuple{Array{Float64,1}}))`, which requires nearly 0.4s of inference time.
-On Julia 1.6, this inference doesn't even need to happen, because the precompiled code is still valid.
+On Julia's master branch, this inference doesn't even need to happen, because the precompiled code is still valid.

-Since a lot of the reduction in invalidation comes from have less poorly-inferred code, we can get something of a comprehensive look by analyzing all the inferred `MethodInstance`s and determining which ones have been inferred for "problematic" signatures (e.g., `==(Int, Any)` when we'd prefer a concrete type for the second argument), and of those, how many other MethodInstances would be invalidated if those problematic instances were invalidated.
-Below is a histogram tallying the number of dependents for each problematic inferred signature:
+There's another way to get a more comprehensive look at the state of Julia and the progress since 1.5: since most invalidations come from poorly-inferred code, we can analyze `MethodInstance`s and determine which ones have been inferred for "problematic" signatures (e.g., `==(Int, Any)` when we'd prefer a concrete type for the second argument).
+Aside from counting them, it's also worth noting how many *other* `MethodInstance`s depend on these "bad" `MethodInstance`s and would therefore be invalidated if we happened to define the right (or wrong) new method.
+Below is a histogram tallying the number of dependents for each problematic inferred signature, comparing Julia 1.5 (top) with the master branch (bottom):

 ![backedges](/assets/blog/2020-invalidations/invalidation_backedge_analysis.png)

-The very large zero bin for the master branch indicates that many of the problematic signatures on Julia 1.5 are never needed by any of `master`'s precompiled code.
-This change is largely due to an extensive (though not exhaustive) audit of the code in Base and the standard libraries, fixing many places that were causing inference to return abstract types.
-These changes have made Base and the standard libraries less vulnerable to invalidation.
+The very large zero bin for the master branch indicates that many of the problematic signatures on Julia 1.5 do not even appear in `master`'s precompiled code.
+This plot reveals extensive progress, but that tail suggests that the effort is not yet entirely done.

 ### Outlook for the future